aldryn/aldryn-docs/docs/tutorial/files-and-images.rst

 You can add an optional caption, or set some of the additional options, and when ready, hit **OK** to insert the image into the text plugin.

+.. todo:: an image for an Image plugin in a text plugin

 Once you **Save** the text plugin, you'll be able to see the image in your page.